vinc86/Todo-List/README.md

 # Todo-List
-Todo list made with Html, CSS and Vanilla JavaScript visit the page here https://vinc86.github.io/Todo-List/
+Todo list made with Html, CSS and Vanilla JavaScript

+Visit the page here https://vinc86.github.io/Todo-List/

 ## To run in your localmachine